purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

     javascript:;

 At the end of this project make a list of the top 3 things you’ve learned about website development from learning web parsing.

+## Capstone Project

+It's time to put everything you learned over the past 11 months into motion!
+Create and code a passion project that encapsulates concepts that you’ve learned over the past 11 months.